-406 The gain setting on each DOM is calibrated at the beginning of the season such that the Gaussian

-407 mean charge distribution corresponds to a gain of 107 (equivalently labelled as 1 PE).
-Since the 408 method used to extract the Gaussian mean described in this report is different from the previous 409 method used for calibration of the DOMs, the total measured charge from a DOM is expected to 410 change with the updated calibration.
+407 The gain setting on each DOM is calibrated at the beginning of the season such that the Gaussian mean charge distribution corresponds to a gain of 107 (equivalently labelled as 1 PE).
+Since the method used to extract the Gaussian mean described in this article is different from the previous method used for calibration of the DOMs, the total measured charge from a DOM is expected to change with the updated calibration.